 If time permits, you can also check out this factory if you are interested to learn about whiskey production.

 Also one of the most popular attractions in Dublin is the Trinity College where you can find the Book of Kells in its Long Room Library.
 You can decide whether to join the outdoor tour of the college or go straight to the library.
+It is one also of the best free things to do in Dublin.

 Day 2: Explore Ireland’s Ancient East